mitin001/transcriber/blog/podcasts/pivot/2025-02-25-surrender-deficit.md

 # [2025-02-25](https://s3.amazonaws.com/writecomments.com/transcripts/6b668649e26f1b1b21ed7473e9fc864a.csv): Surrender and deficit

-The Trump administration is torturing people for attention.
-Stop giving it to him.
+The Trump administration is [torturing people for attention].
+[Stop giving it to him.]
 Focus on his failures: deficit and American surrender to Russia.

 Now that Trump and other Republicans scream Russian talking points to Zelenskyy, Scott Galloway reminds us that Russia invaded Ukraine.